LeoKeidran/TCSO/chp/eng/chp1.md

 The faster you deal with these tumours, the safer you'll be on the inflammation stage, and therefore no vital boosts. <br>
 Once you have tapped the gel on the membranes, begin dealing with the inflammations.
 You should take a full draw of the syringe and inject it all before going back for more, even if you don't fully treat the inflammation.
 Some inflammation hitboxes overlap, and you can use this to treat multiple at once. <br>
 ![](../img/1-6_inflammations.png) <br>
 These inflammations circled have clear overlapping hitboxes, and recommended groupings.
-However, this can be applies to others too and isn't exclusively where they overlap. <br>
+However, this can be applied to others too and isn't exclusively where they overlap. <br>
 ***We complete the operation in this way, as the membranes take time to disppear.
 This way there is no time wasted waiting for the membranes to fade.*** <br>
 Once Angie requests for you to ultrasound, you will need to use it 10 times to progress, ideally selecting this before Angie prompts you to.